lukehutch/flutter_reactive_value/README.md

-# `flutter_reactive_value` library
+# The `flutter_reactive_value` library

 This library provides a mechanism for causing a UI to reactively update in response to changes in underlying values in your data model.

-This is the simplest possible state management / reactive UI update solution for Flutter by far, reducing boilerplate compared to all the insanely complex [state management approaches](https://docs.flutter.dev/development/data-and-backend/state-mgmt/options) in common use.
+This is the simplest possible state management / reactive UI update solution for Flutter, by far, reducing boilerplate compared to all the other insanely complex [state management approaches](https://docs.flutter.dev/development/data-and-backend/state-mgmt/options) currently available.

 ## Usage